benmire/databricks-public-content/auto-loader/README.md

-Auto Loader examples and helpers.
+Auto Loader examples and helpers with a standard version (NB_Autoloader_Simple.py) and a few versions leverage Spark Declarative Pipelines (SDP).